Even if you’ve never had the opportunity to go to the races, there’s still a good chance you know what a Thoroughbred looks like.

 Hackney horses are often used in mounted police work, driving gigs, and other uses requiring a smaller horse with plenty of endurance.

-These racing horse breeds are also very versatile in sports they excel at, such as show jumping and dressage.
+These racing horse breeds are also very versatile in sports at which they excel, such as show jumping and dressage.

 Hackneys are an English breed originally developed from horses imported from Sweden in the 17th century.